Michael Porter Jr.: Personal life

 Porter is a Christian.
 He grew up as a vegetarian.
 In 2018, he changed his diet to raw vegan.
 As of 2020, Porter is no longer vegetarian or vegan.

 In addition to younger brother Jontay, he has two older sisters named Bri and Cierra, along with four younger siblings.
 In April 2024, his younger brother Coban was sentenced to six years in prison for killing a woman while driving under the influence of alcohol.
 Also in April 2024, another younger brother of Porter, Jevon, was arrested in Missouri on suspicion of DWI.
-All three of Porter's brothers also played basketball on at least a collegiate level as well, with Jontay playing with Michael in Missouri during his freshman season, Coban previously playing in the University of Denver, and Jevon currently playing for Loyola Marymount University after previously playing for Pepperdine University.
+All three of Porter's brothers also played basketball on at least a collegiate level as well, with Jontay playing with Michael in Missouri during his freshman season, Coban previously playing in the University of Denver, and Jevon currently playing for the University of Missouri, after previously playing for Loyola Marymount University and Pepperdine University.

-In 2017, Porter dated actress and model Madison Pettis.
+In 2016, Porter began dating actress and model Madison Pettis.
+The two were in a relationship until mid-2017.
+Ten years following their relationship, Pettis spoke on their relationship together, stating that before the NBA, Porter was a "psychopath".

+In 2021, Porter started his podcast, named Curious Mike, where on the podcast, he brings in different NBA players and talks about various topics ranging from the league to life.

 On September 10, 2023, while visiting Taiwan, Porter threw out the first pitch at a CTBC Brothers game.